fij/tools/00 README.txt

-trains - for personal use
+trains

-A quick solution for train schedule retrieval.
+We used to take the train frequently between two stations called Kelenfold and Gyor.
-We used to take the train frequently between Kelenfold and Gyor, and I wanted to stop clicking and browsing all the time.
+After some time I felt that I am spending too much time on clicking and browsing.

-The Perl script grabbed data from the 2008 version of the website of MAV (Hungarian railroad company) and processed it.
+The Perl script grabbed data from the website of the railroad company and processed it to a format that we could use efficiently for planning our trips:

-Sample output file: output-sample.txt
+  output-sample.txt